antrea-io/antrea/docs/design/ovs-pipeline.md

 ```

 Flow 1 matches packets destined for the local Node from local Pods. `NodePortRegMark` is loaded, indicating that the
 packets are potentially destined for NodePort Services.
-We assume only one valid IP address, `192.168.77.102`, can serve
+We assume only one valid IP address, `192.168.77.102` (the
-as the host IP address for NodePort based on the option `antreaProxy.nodePortAddresses`.
-If there are multiple valid IP
+Node's transport IP), can serve as the host IP address for NodePort based on the option `antreaProxy.nodePortAddresses`.
-addresses specified in the option, a flow similar to flow 1 will be installed for each IP address.
+If there are multiple valid IP addresses specified in the option, a flow similar to flow 1 will be installed for each
+IP address.

 Flow 2 match packets destined for the *Virtual NodePort DNAT IP*.
 Packets destined for NodePort Services from the local
 Node or the external network is DNAT'd to the *Virtual NodePort DNAT IP* by iptables before entering the pipeline.